dev3mike/dev3mike/README.md

 ###
-I am a seasoned software engineer with 9+ years of expertise in the software development process, covering project analysis, design, development, testing, and documentation.
-My technical strengths lie in C# (.Net Core) and JavaScript/TypeScript (Node.js), with proficiency in React.js, Next.js, Vue.js and multiple database engines such as MySQL, MongoDB, and Redis.
-Always eager to learn and tackle new challenges in the field.
+I've been diving into the world of software development for over 9 years now.
+From breaking down projects to designing, coding, testing, and even documenting, I've got the whole development dance covered.
+My tech playground includes C# (.Net Core) and JavaScript/TypeScript (Node.js), and I'm pretty cozy with React.js, Next.js, Vue.js, and a bunch of database engines like MySQL, MongoDB, and Redis.
+I'm always pumped to learn new things and take on exciting challenges in this ever-evolving field! 🚀

 <br/>